ceres-solver/ceres-solver/docs/source/building.rst

    a static library, turn this ``ON`` to instead build Ceres as a shared library.

+#. ``EXPORT_BUILD_DIR [Default: OFF]``: By default Ceres is configured solely
+   for installation, and so must be installed in order for clients to use it.
+   Turn this ``ON`` to export Ceres' build directory location into the `user's local CMake package registry <http://www.cmake.org/cmake/help/v3.2/manual/cmake-packages.7.html#user-package-registry>`_ where it will be detected **without requiring installation** in a client project using CMake when `find_package(Ceres) <http://www.cmake.org/cmake/help/v3.2/command/find_package.html>`_ is invoked.

 #. ``BUILD_DOCUMENTATION [Default: OFF]``: Use this to enable building
    the documentation, requires `Sphinx <http://sphinx-doc.org/>`_ and the `sphinx_rtd_theme <https://pypi.python.org/pypi/sphinx_rtd_theme>`_